Christmas Under Fire

 Christmas Under Fire is a 1941 British short documentary film directed by Harry Watt for the Crown Film Unit of the Ministry of Information.
 It was conceived as propaganda primarily for an American audience, to raise support for the Allied cause during the Second World War.
-Produced in the context of German bombings of British cities, it depicts the resilience of British civilians despite the hardships they suffered during Christmas 1940, by showing the continuation of Christmas traditions in the face of the disruptions caused by war.
+Produced in the context of German bombings of British cities, it depicts the resilience of British civilians despite the hardships they suffered during the 1940 Christmas, by showing the continuation of Christmas traditions in the face of the disruptions caused by war.
 The film is a sequel to London Can Take It!, with the same narrator, Quentin Reynolds.
 It was nominated for an Academy Award for Best Documentary Short, which was won by Churchill's Island.

 Synopsis

 The film shows Christmas 1940, in the middle of the Blitz.
 Christmas traditions are depicted in juxtaposition with a wartime backdrop: Christmas trees are dug up for air raid shelters; housewives buy food for the Christmas dinner; theatres stage pantomime productions; schoolchildren produce handmade Christmas cards.
 People are shown celebrating Christmas while sheltering in the London Underground, accompanied by a carol sung by the choir of King's College, Cambridge.